Italian pianist Igor Roma was born in Baden, in the German-speaking part of Switzerland, to where

 recognition of his exceptional artistic level.

-An important part of this prestigious prize also consisted in a long concert tour which started the
+A part of this prestigious prize also consisted in a long concert tour which started the

 morning after his triumphal victory in Utrecht in the big hall of the Concertgebouw in Amsterdam.